Birmingham High School: Campus

 The school is located in the Lake Balboa area, which was previously a part of Van Nuys.
 The site was previously a military hospital.

 As of 2009, Birmingham has the largest high school campus in the LAUSD, at 53 acres.
 The campus is in proximity to Reseda.

 Attendance boundary

 Its attendance boundary includes Lake Balboa, and portions of Van Nuys, Encino, Tarzana, and Reseda.
+The boundary also includes Amestoy Estates.

 Academics

 In 2006 Mitchell Landsberg of the Los Angeles Times wrote that "It would be easy to see Birmingham as just another bad public school.
 But for many students, it's not."
 He cited the Daniel Pearl Journalism Magnet, the "dedicated core of teachers" and the "variety of honors and Advanced Placement classes."
 Landsberg stated that despite the demographic changes that came before 2006, "academic standards have not suffered; if anything, a Birmingham diploma today is more difficult to obtain than it was a generation ago."